American Labor Party: Rise and internal struggles

-The organization was largely funded by the needle trades unions of the state.
+The organization was largely funded by the needle trade unions of the state.
 The ALP found itself $50,000 in debt at the end of the 1936 campaign, but substantial contributions from labor groups erased the red ink.
 The ILGWU itself contributed nearly $142,000 to the 1936 campaign, a relatively huge sum for a third party campaign, given that only $26,000 from all sources had been raised and spent by Norman Thomas' Socialist campaign in the previous presidential election.
+Over 200 unions were affiliated with the ALP by 1937.
 Party decision-making in the first year was handled by ILGWU executive secretary Fred Umhey, the Amalgamated Clothing Workers Union's Jacob Potofsky, and Alex Rose of the Milliners'.